The Importance of North Coast Native Pollinators:

 Not only are alder trees an excellent habitat and forage for native mason bees, they also play an important role in nitrogen, calcium, and phosphorus nutrient cycles.

 Plant Family Rosaceae: Salmonberry, Pacific Blackberry, and Thimbleberry are all native plants within the Rose family and are all forage hosts for native mason bees.
-Native Rosaceae plants typically thrive in Humboldt's forested landscapes but they are susceptible to being outcompeted by invasive members of the rosaceae family such as the himalayan blackberry (Rubus armeniacus) and the multiflora rose (Rubus parviflorus).
+Native Rosaceae plants typically thrive in Humboldt's forested landscapes but they are susceptible to being outcompeted by invasive members of the rosaceae family such as the himalayan blackberry (Rubus armeniacus).